GabeScott/standard-works-vault/General Conference/1988 October - Goal beyond Victory.md

 Now, there are other phases of the Lord’s work in which all members can participate, in which the growth of character is assured and the promise of life eternal bestowed.
 One such endeavor is referred to as the welfare program.
 Actually, the language of King Benjamin from the book of Mosiah provides a perfect scriptural description, even a solemn charge to each of us:

-“For the sake of retaining a remission of your sins from day to day, that ye may walk guiltless before God—I would that ye should impart of your substance to the poor, every man according to that which he hath, such as feeding the hungry, clothing the naked, visiting the sick and administering to their relief, both spiritually and temporally.”
-(Mosiah 4:26.)
+“For the sake of retaining a remission of your sins from day to day, that ye may walk guiltless before God—I would that ye should impart of your substance to the poor, every man according to that which he hath, such as feeding the hungry, clothing the naked, visiting the sick and administering to their relief, both spiritually and temporally.” ([[Mosiah 4.26|Mosiah 4:26]].)

-President Marion G. Romney spoke concerning the funding of caring for the needy when he said: “It has been, and now is, the desire and the objective of the Church to obtain from fast offerings the necessary funds to meet the cash needs of the welfare program. ...
-At the present time we are not meeting this objective.
+President Marion G. Romney spoke concerning the funding of caring for the needy when he said: “It has been, and now is, the desire and the objective of the Church to obtain from fast offerings the necessary funds to meet the cash needs of the welfare program. … At the present time we are not meeting this objective.
 We can, we ought, and we must do better.
 If we will double our fast offerings, we shall increase our own prosperity, both spiritually and temporally.
 This the Lord has promised, and this has been the record.” (“Basics of Church Welfare,” talk given to the Priesthood Board, 6 Mar.
 1974, p.
 10.)

 Are we generous in the payment of our fast offerings?
 That we should be so was taught by President Joseph F. Smith.
 He declared that it is incumbent upon every Latter-day Saint to give to his bishop on fast day an amount equivalent to the food that he and his family would consume for the day and, if possible, a liberal donation to be so reserved and donated to the poor.
-(See Improvement Era, Dec.
+(See *Improvement Era,* Dec.
 1902, p.
 148.)

 President Spencer W. Kimball suggested that, in our generosity, we go beyond a minimum amount.
 He urged that we “give, instead of the amount we saved by our two meals of fasting, perhaps much, much more—ten times more where we are in a position to do it.”
 (In Conference Report, Apr.
 1974, p.
 184.)

 The generous response of the Latter-day Saints in times of crisis is legendary.
 Many will remember the emergency aid provided our needy Saints in Europe following World War II.
 President Ezra Taft Benson directed this effort.